Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 As it's been said, it all depends on your hot water demand and temperature rise.
 Personally I would recommend buying Rinnai RUR160iN if it fits your budget.

 If you'd like to look for a cheaper alternative, consider Rinnai V-Series.
 It shows great performance and it can supply a two-bathroom house with endless hot water.

-What size tankless water heater do you need to replace an 80-gallon water heater?
+What size tankless water heater do I need to replace an 80 gallon water heater?

 If you have a large house and you want to buy a big whole house tankless water heater, go for Rinnai RUR199.
 It's probably the most powerful tankless water heater on the market.
 And it's able to supply a large 3 bathroom house even if you are planning to use them all at the same time plus a washing machine.